Transient growth in diabatic boundary layers with fluids at supercritical pressure: Non-modal analysis

-Physically, if we consider the results presented in Sec.~\ref{sec:40} and \ref{sec:41} in relation to the role of Mode II, one might infer that the Orr mechanism disappears once Mode II is removed from the eigenspectrum.~Nevertheless, even in the non-transcritical cases where $G_{opt}$ is located at $\omega=0$, the Orr mechanism is still present at $\omega>0$ \cite{Farrell1}, but it only results in sub-optimal energy growth (see Fig.~\ref{fig:13}).~This situation is actually typical of wall-bounded shear flows, where the dominant energy growth is associated with 2-D streaks \cite{Butler1}.~Yet, for unbounded infinite-shear flows, the combination of Orr and lift-up mechanism has revealed to be optimal.~In fact, transient growth is inherently three-dimensional and relies on the interplay of Orr mechanism and lift-up effect \cite{Kaminski1}.\\ From a modal perspective, with the appearance of Mode II and its aforementioned highest contribution to transient growth, an additional degree of non-orthogonality is introduced into the initial value problem \cite{Schmid2}, enhancing the interaction between the lift-up effect and Orr mechanism.~The latter significantly amplifies the spanwise velocity \cite{Jiao1}, as observed in Figs.~\ref{fig:fig10}(a--c) with inclined structures in the spanwise direction and in Fig.~\ref{fig:17}(b,d) with larger $\hat{w}_{out}$ at a lower Reynolds number.~This particular behavior is supported by the fact that, in all the other cases of Tab.~\ref{tab:SD_M0001_T0.9andT1.1}, where only one discrete least-damped mode is present, the interplay of lift-up and Orr mechanism only produces sub-optimal energy growth (see Fig.~\ref{fig:13}).
+Physically, considering the results from Sec.~\ref{sec:40} and \ref{sec:41} in relation to Mode II, one might infer that the Orr mechanism disappears once Mode II is omitted from the eigenspectrum.
+Nevertheless, even in the non-transcritical cases where $G_{opt}$ is at $\omega=0$, the Orr mechanism is present at $\omega>0$ \cite{Farrell1}, though it results in sub-optimal energy growth (see Fig.~\ref{fig:12}).
+This is typical of wall-bounded shear flows, where the dominant energy growth is associated with 2-D streaks \cite{Butler1}.
+In unbounded infinite-shear flows, the combination of Orr and lift-up mechanism has been revealed to be optimal, as transient growth is inherently three-dimensional relying on the interplay of these two mechanisms \cite{Kaminski1}.
+In terms of modal analysis, with the appearance of Mode II and its high contribution to transient growth, an additional degree of non-orthogonality is introduced \cite{Schmid2}, enhancing the interaction, already for sub-optimal energy growth (see Fig.~\ref{fig:12}), between the lift-up effect and Orr mechanism.
+The latter significantly amplifies the spanwise velocity \cite{Jiao1}, as observed in Figs.~\ref{fig:fig10}(a--c) with inclined structures in the spanwise direction and in Fig.~\ref{fig:16}(b,d) with larger $\hat{w}_{out}$ at lower Reynolds numbers.
+This behavior is supported by the cases in Tab.~\ref{tab:SD_M0001_T0.9andT1.1}, where only one discrete least-damped mode is present, and the interplay of lift-up and Orr mechanism only produces sub-optimal energy growth (see Fig.~\ref{fig:12}).